Olive Maturity Index Explained – Why It’s So Important

 why is olive maturity index so important

-Olive Maturity Index was invented in Jaen, Spain, in 2011.
+The Olive Maturity Index was invented in Jaen, Spain, in 2011.
 Many olive growers use it to determine the best time for harvesting olives in order to get the highest-quality olive oil.
 Its purpose is to show when olive fruits are full of quality oils that’ll yield larger amounts of oil per 1kg of fruit.

-At first, it was done by cameras and computer programs, but the best thing is that anyone can calculate it by themselves (I’ll show you a way just in a minute).
+At first, it was done by cameras and computer programs, but the best thing is that anyone can calculate it by themselves (I’ll show you a way in just a minute).

 Adeep green color and hard fruit